 Shifting Image

-An exhibition revealing the many perspectives surrounding Dutch colonial history.
+An exhibition confronting the layered, uncomfortable perspectives of Dutch colonial history.

 Mauritshuis, The Hague (NL), 2019